10.5 Policy Advocacy

 Nurses are expected to follow federal, state, and agency policies and regulations, be proactive in policy development, and speak up when policies are not being followed.
 When regulations and policies are not being followed, nurses must advocate for public safety by reporting the problem to a higher authority.
 Whistleblowing refers to reporting a significant concern to your supervisor, the federal or state agency responsible for the regulation, or in the case of criminal activity, to law enforcement agencies.
 A whistleblower is a person who exposes any kind of information or activity that is deemed illegal, unethical, or not correct within an organization.
 See Figure 10.5[2] for federal instructions regarding whistleblowing.

 Whistleblowing typically begins with reporting the wrongdoing to a supervisor and following the internal chain of command.
 This first step of reporting allows the organization to correct the issue internally.
-However, there may be situations where an individual may need to directly report to an external authority, such as a State Board of Nursing or other regulatory agency.
+However, there may be situations where an individual may need to directly report to an external authority, such as a State Board of Nursing or another regulatory agency.
 For example, any person who has knowledge of conduct by a licensed nurse violating state or federal law may report the alleged violation to the State Board of Nursing where the conduct occurred.

 Acting as a whistleblower can be a difficult decision because the individual may be labelled “disloyal” or potentially face retaliatory actions by the accused individual or organization.
 Although there are legal protections for whistleblowers, these types of actions may occur.
 Read important information from the ANA regarding whistleblowing in the following box.